gina-alaska/emodis_ndvi_python-docker/README.md

-# Creating a Docker container with NPS for processing code in HTC
+# Creating a Docker container for processing NDVI Metric products in HTC
+This read.me is written as part of a challenge for the Polar Cyber Infrastrcture Hackathon (Stony Brook, NY August 2017)

 # Success for this hackathon looks like:
 * set up docker in HTC